TITLE 2: GOVERNMENTAL ORGANIZATION

 c) For the purposes of this Section, the following provisions shall apply when the OIG initiates investigations:

-1) The OIG will maintain an intake procedure, under the supervision of the Chief of Investigations, for processing all complaints.
+1) The OIG will maintain an intake procedure, under the supervision of the Deputy Inspector General, for processing all complaints.
 Complaints may be received by telephone, letter, fax, e-mail or in person.
 Anonymous complaints will be accepted.
 When a complaint is received, it will be documented on a complaint form and assigned a complaint reference number.

-2) The Chief of Investigations will review each complaint to determine whether a case should be initiated and assigned to an Inspector.
-When necessary for this initial decision, an Inspector may be assigned to gather additional information concerning the validity of the complaint and/or the credibility of the complainant.
-When the Chief of Investigations initiates a case, the complaint will receive a case number and be assigned to an Inspector.
+2) The Deputy Inspector General will review each complaint to determine whether a case should be initiated and assigned to an Inspector.
+When necessary for this initial decision, an Inspector may be assigned to gather additional, preliminary information concerning the validity of the complaint and/or the credibility of the complainant.
+When the Deputy Inspector General initiates a case, the complaint will receive a case number and be assigned to an Inspector.

 3) To initiate an investigation, a complaint must, at a minimum, include facts demonstrating OIG jurisdiction and: